 I did give two 4 hour seminars for 70 women.
 Far too long but that's what the client insisted on.

-I visit a lot of the cafés and restaurants run by women giving advice where I could but it was very difficult.
+I visited a lot of the cafés and restaurants run by women giving advice where I could but it was very difficult.

 My problems in Bishkek were compounded by the fact that the head of Congress was very anxious to use me to promote her own political agenda so she would drag me to the radio stations and such like for interviews and totally take over and talk about her agenda and I was just kind of decoration!